frarafra/apartments-api-graphql/README.md

 [Playground examples](playground.txt)

 ## Additional comments
 All users have the same password 'secret'
-Environment variables not git ignored for demonstration purposes